 The shipping and storage industry might have advanced technologically but they still need manual material handling to operate properly.
 Considering all the industries it is required in right now, it can be safely said that manual material handling is not going to die any time soon.

-- Manual Material Handling Is Not Dying Any Time Soon - February 27, 2020
+- Why Manual Material Handling Is Not Dying Any Time Soon - September 30, 2022

 Originally posted 2019-03-26 09:54:58.
 Republished by Blog Post Promoter